smutch/hwsa2021-slides/PITCHME.md

 - **Unit tests**: Ideally test the smallest logical units of your code (e.g. individual functions).
     - Should (ideally) test correctness, edge cases and unexpected input.
-- **Integration tests**: Tests larger units or the whole code and how they interact.
+- **Integration tests**: Tests larger units and how they interact, or the whole code.
-    - Should (ideally) test correctness, edge cases and unexpected input.
+    - Should (ideally) test correctness and be used in conjunction with unit tests.
 - **Regression tests**: Tests larger units or the whole code to make sure you recover the same answer after changes.
     - Sometimes you don't want these (e.g. when changing physical models), but they are **very important** for optimisation.